RascalTwo/express-handler-tracker/README.md

 The `proxyInstrument` method takes the object to be instrumented, the label of the object, and all properties of the object to be instrumented - if an empty array is passed, then every property will be instrumented.

+> Due to the limitations of Node.js to access asynchronous call stacks, interactions with proxied objects from within promise callbacks may not be accurately reported
+> Enabling `attachAsyncProxiesToLatestRequest` will make these attach to the latest request, which will be accurate until the server receives multiple requests at once.

 ## Troubleshooting

 If you find requests take a long time, the most likely cause is that something large has been stringified during calculating the changes a event has made, the solution is to wait for it to complete and then locate the middleware that has taken the longest time.